JihyeHaley/JihyeHaley/README.md

 - **Foother** : When I succeed to publish Heroku :) (Probably beginning of January)
 - **Portoflio** :
   - **newgithub.io ver**: Updated on December with **Jekyll** <- like blog
-  - I am not sure when I can change jekyll..
+  - I am not sure when I can change to jekyll..

 🍭 **Currently Studying**